 Of the 10 commitments above numbers 1, 2, 3, 4, 6, 9 are regulated by Ofgem and therefore a requirement of all suppliers whether or not they are signed up to the Energy Switch Guarantee.

 Ofgem also introduced automatic compensation in May 2020.
-This means suppliers must pay you £30 to £60 if a switch goes wrong, takes too long to complete, or a final bill is late.
+This means suppliers must pay you £30 to £60 if a gas and/or electricity switch goes wrong, takes too long to complete, or a final bill is late.

 Is it safe to switch to or from a supplier that isn’t part of the ESG?

-Yes, suppliers must meet certain standards for switching even if they are not part of the Energy Switch Guarantee.
+Yes, energy companies must meet certain standards for switching even if they are not part of the ESG.

-While the Energy Switch Guarantee may improve timelines and communication the most important points such as credit refunds and no supply down time are a minimum requirement for all supplier switches.
+While the Energy Switch Guarantee may improve timelines and communication the most important points such as credit refunds and no supply down time are a minimum requirement for all supplier switches, so you are never left without electricity or gas.
+However, there may be a little more admin contacting your existing and previous one making sure they have an up-to-date meter reading.

 Will the switching process improve further in the future?

-We may see more suppliers signing up for the Energy Switch Guarantee in the future, as they have introduced a new trial membership to bring more small suppliers on board.
+We may see more suppliers signing up for the ESG in the future, as they have introduced a new trial membership to bring more small providers on board.

 Switch your energy supplier